Depression is incredibly common: every year, more than 16 million American adults experience a major depressive episode.

 Causes of Situational Depression

-Any traumatic or difficult event in a person’s life can lead to the emotional state of situational depression.
+Any traumatic, difficult, or stressful event in a person’s life can lead to situational depression.
 For example, someone might experience situational depression after:

 - The death of a loved one or friend